johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

 Review the output of the job by selecting `VIEWS-Jobs` from the menu.

 ## Summary
-In these lab exercises, we have created our own GitLab repository, cloned an additional repository which, included sample data and playbooks.
+In these lab exercises, we have created our own GitLab repository, cloned an additional repository, which included sample data and playbooks.
 We have examined and modified the playbooks and configuration data.
-We have examined the configuration of both basic authentication and signature-based authentication.
-We downloaded a custom module that reads a CSV file as a Source of Truth to configure the APIC.
-Finally, we demonstrate using Ansible Tower to execute a sample playbook using the CSV file as input.
+The use and configuration of both basic authentication and signature-based authentication are demonstrated.
+We installed and used the 'ansible-galaxy' command to install the Cisco ACI Content Collection.
+Showing Ansible's extensibility, we downloaded a custom module that reads a CSV file as a Source of Truth to configure the APIC.
+Finally, we demonstrate using Ansible Tower to execute a sample playbook from a remote Git repository using the custom Python module, reading a CSV file as input.

 ## Author
 joel.king@wwt.com GitHub/GitLab: @joelwking